danlong005/RPGWEB/README.md

 # README

 ## Description
-RPGApi - An web framework for building web application in RPG.
+RPGWeb - An web framework for building web application in RPG.

 brought to you by [_Modern-I-Nation_](http://modernination.com).